Achievable logoAchievable logo

 Direction of jump: Vertical

-Instructions: Stand in a comfortable upright stance with feet shoulder-width apart.
-Use double arm swing and reach at the top of the jump.
+Instructions: Stand upright with feet shoulder-width apart.
+Use a double arm swing and reach at the top of the jump.
 Begin with a countermovement, jump explosively upward to reach a target or object, then land in the starting position and immediately repeat.

 Double-leg tuck jump